Measuring DC current with an LT1495

 Current sensing resistors

-There are many current sensing resistors out there, here are two suggestions.
-I'm using the first one at the moment but would like to try the second when I get a chance.
+There are many current sensing resistors available.
+Here are two suggestions.
+I'm using the first one at the moment, but would like to try the second when I get a chance.

-The LT1495 has two opamps, if you need two current sensors, the second opamp on the LT1495 can be used.
-You will just need 2x the other components in the circuit.
+The LT1495 has two op amps.
+If you need two current sensors, the second op amp on the LT1495 can be used.
+You will need 2 of all the other components in the circuit.

 1x 470kOhm resistors for RB